clarkcb/xfind/README.md

 | Swift | [https://swift.org/](https://swift.org/) |
 | TypeScript | [https://www.typescriptlang.org/](https://www.typescriptlang.org/) |

 [Using](#usage) any language version, you can find files for numerous criteria, including:

-* filter in/out by extensions
+* filter in/out by file extensions
 * filter in/out directory paths by regex
 * filter in/out file names by regex
 * filter in/out by file types